 As we have said before, these chapters are just for planting seeds.
 Some of us have been at this stage most of our lives.
 Children may or may not be able to relate to these concepts.
 It may be that the adults need to understand them more than the children.

 "Give us this day our daily bread."
 This is part of the asking part of the Lord's Prayer.
-It just means petitioning the Lord for the things we need.
+Not only does it mean petitioning the Lord for the things we need, Jesus is the bread of life.
+Our daily bread is asking for Him to be with us and part of us each day.
 Even though God knows all of our needs before we ask, He wants us to be partners with Him.
 He often gives us what we need before we ask, but He wants us to bring our requests to Him and then yield to His way and time to answer those requests.

 This is part of His loving relationship with us.
 If we know that He loves us more than we can comprehend, we will know that God gives only good gifts.
 He is truly a good gift giver.
 And through the FRUIT of the spirit we can ask and yield and truly partner with Him in prayer.